Pitbully01/PitbullyPlugin/README.md

 ### Automatic Migration
 - **Existing Servers**: When upgrading from v1.5.0 or earlier, location data is automatically migrated from `config.yml` to `locations.yml`
+- **Database Migration**: When switching to database storage, data is automatically migrated from `locations.yml` to database
 - **Clean Separation**: After migration, `config.yml` is cleaned and ready for actual plugin configuration
 - **Zero Downtime**: Migration happens seamlessly during plugin startup
+- **Backup Creation**: Original files are automatically backed up before migration

 ## 🛡️ Safety Features